1st Rhode Island Regiment

 Local historian Duane Jackson portrays a soldier in the 1st Rhode Island Regiment at a reenactment event on the Hudson River.

-“The 1st Rhode Island’s story is such a unique one in the annals of Revolutionary history,” says Jackson.
-“And their story touches home, because they fought and served right here.”
+“The 1st Rhode Island”s story is such a unique one in the annals of Revolutionary history, — says Jackson.
+And their story touches home, because they fought and served right here.
 A U.S. Navy veteran with a lifelong passion for history, Jackson is a member of multiple Hudson Valley historical societies.
 He helps raise awareness about the 1st Rhode Island by giving talks about their Highlands history and serving as a re-enactor in recreations of Revolutionary War events.

 Jackson first learned about the regiment some 20 years ago when visiting a local farm stand.
 A group of residents gave him a flyer and said they were working to raise funds for a statue honoring the 1st Rhode Island.
-Jackson was intrigued: “I’d never heard of this Black regiment.
-I was hooked.
+Jackson was intrigued: he’d never heard of this Black regiment.
+“I was hooked.
 I had to know more.
-That’s when I started doing my research.”
+That’s when I started doing my research.””

 By 1778, however, Rhode Island couldn’t recruit enough white men to meet the troop quotas set by the Continental Congress.
 A general from Rhode Island, James Mitchell Varnum, sent a letter to Washington with a suggestion: Why not enlist enslaved men in the 1st Rhode Island Regiment?
 Washington passed the idea along to the state’s governor, with no indication if he approved or disapproved.
 On February 14, 1778, the General Assembly voted to allow the enlistment of “every able-bodied negro, mulatto, or Indian man slave” who chose to do so, and voted that “every slave so enlisting shall, upon his passing muster before Colonel Christopher Greene, be immediately discharged from the service of his master or mistress, and be absolutely free.”

 Jackson notes that the Assembly agreed to use money from the public treasury to “compensate slave owners for the loss of their property.”
 They were also relieved of any responsibility for the health and welfare of enslaved men who enlisted.
-“The slave owners wanted that in writing,” Jackson says.
+“The slave owners wanted that in writing,┝ Jackson says.
 “No liability!”

 Enslaved men did enlist in the 1st Rhode Island, along with free Blacks and Native Americans.
-The regiment’s numbers eventually totaled 225, and as many as 140 were Black.
+The regiment’ numbers eventually totaled 225, and as many as 140 were Black.
 Many of the white soldiers were laborers and farmhands, Jackson says, and some had worked on the same lands as the formerly enslaved men with whom they now served.
 White and Black soldiers seem to have gotten along.
 There are no records of fights or disciplinary problems due to racial integration, writes historian Henry Wiencek: “The objections to the black presence came not from the rank and file, but from the highest levels of policy makers and politician.”

 Soon after, the focus of the war shifted south, and the 1st Rhode Island shifted with it.
 The unit marched into the fort at West Point in January 1781.
 They then crossed the Hudson River and took position near today’s Croton Reservoir.
 By mid-May 1781, most of the regiment was camped with the Continental Army near Peekskill, but Col. Christopher Greene commanded a detachment near present-day Yorktown.
 Greene, a white officer, made his headquarters at Richardson Davenport’s house.
 About two miles south, Lt.
 Jeremiah Greenman, also white, commanded a major’s guard of about 50 men at Pines Bridge.

 Pines Bridge was one of two bridges crossing the Croton River.
 The river was an essential source of water for residents and waterpower for grist mills in the towns along its banks.
 The bridge itself was a critical line of communication.
-Guards posted there checked travelers for “proper passes to proceed, and received enemy deserters and flags of truce,” according to Norman Desmarais, professor emeritus at Providence College.
+Guards posted there checked travelers for “proper passes to proceed, and received enemy deserters and flags of truce,” according to Norman Desmarais, professor emeritus at Providence College’

-“Those Loyalists, they were saboteurs,” Jackson observes.
+“Those Loyalists, they were saboteurs,” Jackson observes.
 “They were local, they knew the terrain, and they were constantly gathering intelligence for the British.
 They spied on the regiment, and they knew exactly when there would be a skeleton crew on duty at Pines Bridge.
 And they planned a sneak attack.”

 At sunrise on Monday, May 14, 1781 Col. James De Lancey led a Loyalist militia of 60 dragoons and 200 infantrymen toward Pines Bridge.
 They crossed a shallow ford just west of the bridge and marched swiftly up the valley along Turkey Mountain.
 One party attacked Greene’s headquarters at the Davenport House.
 A second party struck Greenman’s guard at the bridge.